frequently asked questions

 all brushes are handcrafted in Kumano, Japan by master artisans.

-later this year, we'll be announcing additional tools such as eyelash curler and brush cleaning soap, also made in Japan.
+eyelash curler and brush soap are also made in Japan.

 what is the concept store?▼